PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-The adjacent Split/Conv/Concat trio has now been characterized together, and the smallest all-output root has been extracted.
-Two raw helpers remain:
+The adjacent Split/Conv/Concat trio has now been characterized together.
+The all-output and exact two-branch Conv/Concat roots are indexed.
+One raw helper
-`_optimize_transpose_relu_split_conv_relu_concat_posttranspose_to_nhwc_chains`
+remains:
-(about 340 lines) and `_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` (about 287
+`_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` (about 287
 lines).
-Both had zero production matches in the five short representatives.
-Their phase order and semantic exclusivity are recorded, but their Conv layout, axis/Concat updates, branch closure, and public/local adapter ownership still need separate immutable-plan implementations.
+It had zero production matches in the five short representatives.
+Its phase order and semantic exclusivity are recorded, but its direct Split input, Conv subgraph closure, pre/post Concat adapters, and retained local NCHW boundary still need an independent immutable-plan implementation.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier